juanlvo/CarND-Behavioral-Cloning-P3/README.md

 In this project, you will use what you've learned about deep neural networks and convolutional neural networks to clone driving behavior.
 You will train, validate and test a model using Keras.
 The model will output a steering angle to an autonomous vehicle.

-The simulator is located here: <br>
+The simulator are located here: <br>
 [Windows 64](https://d17h27t6h515a5.cloudfront.net/topher/2016/November/5831f3a4_simulator-windows-64/simulator-windows-64.zip)<br>
 [Windows 32](https://d17h27t6h515a5.cloudfront.net/topher/2016/November/5831f4b6_simulator-windows-32/simulator-windows-32.zip)<br>
 [MacOS](https://d17h27t6h515a5.cloudfront.net/topher/2016/November/5831f290_simulator-macos/simulator-macos.zip)<br>